Skip to content

 Teams

-A team is a named group of tools and members, managed together.
-Instead of assigning each person to each tool individually, you manage access at the team level - add someone to a team, and they immediately have access to every tool in that team at the role you specify.
+A team is a named group of tools and members managed together.
+Instead of assigning each person to each tool individually, you set their role at the team level - and they immediately gain that role on every tool in the team.

 Why teams exist

-Without teams, access management becomes repetitive as your organization grows.
-If you have ten tools and need to give a group of contractors access to all of them, you’d have to make ten separate assignments per person.
-Teams collapse that into a single step.
+Without teams, access management gets repetitive as your organization grows.
+With ten tools and a group of contractors who need access to all of them, that’s ten assignments per person.
+Teams collapse that into one step.

-Teams are also useful when your organization has distinct working groups - for example, a data team and a product team, each with their own set of tools and members.
-Teams let you model that structure without overlap.
+Teams are also useful when your organization has distinct working groups - say a data team and a product team, each with their own tools and members.
+Teams let you model that structure cleanly.

 What a team contains